Mikey-E/CSEC-5010-03-23194-Spring-2023-Final-Project/README.md

 To launch the application:

+cd src

-py src/serval.py
+py GUI.py

 ### Testing

+cd test

-py -m pytest test
+py -m pytest

 This will run all tests.
 If you wish to run specfic test files, replace "test" with test/path/to/test_file.py

 Test cases are largely self-documenting.

+## Dependencies

+- Python 3.11.2
+- PySimpleGUI 4.60.4
+- cryptography 39.0.0
+- password_strength 0.0.3.post2
+- pytest 7.3.1

 ## Secure design patterns